 DrAndyTeh.com is my personal blog, where I share my thoughts on several topics of interest to me:

 - Thriving with chronic health problems, especially ulcerative colitis and IBS;

 - Peak performance for endurance sports, including training, nutrition, and psychology; and

 - Road cycling, a sport I returned to recently after a decade-long hiatus, and cycling paraphernalia.

-Some visitors to this site might be looking for one of two other things, for which my help has been sought:
+Some visitors to this site might be looking for one of two other things, for which my help has been sought in the past:

-Vintage mechanical keyboards, in particular International Business Machines (IBM) Model M and Model F keyboards.
+- Vintage mechanical keyboards, in particular International Business Machines (IBM) Model M and Model F keyboards.
 For several years, I collected these buckling-spring switch, aka “clicky”, keyboards.
 What started out as a curiosity about the IBM Model M keyboard turned into an obsession over its predecessor, the IBM Model F, the key switch feel and overall quality of which I much preferred.
 In my quest for owning the perfect daily-driver keyboard (which turned out to be an IBM Model F PC/AT), I acquired a surplus of keyboards and parts through several rather obscure sources.
-I sold some of these items to other members of the international mechanical keyboard community between 2012 and 2014.
-Though I moved on to a Kinesis Model 100 (contoured keyboard) – to help with my bilateral carpal tunnel syndrome—I still have a collection of vintage IBM keyboards and parts, which I may trim further in the future.
-If you’re here looking for IBM Model Ms or Model Fs, please be patient—I’ll post my ads on the forums (geekhack and Deskthority), and perhaps on this site too.
-In addition, I have some genuine (non-repro) IBM Model M/F keycaps for sale – get in touch if you need the odd replacement keycap or two.
+I have sold most of these items to other members of the international mechanical keyboard community.
+Though I moved on to a Kinesis Model 100 (contoured keyboard) – to help my wrist repetitive strain injury (RSI) and bilateral carpal tunnel syndrome (CTS) – I still have a small collection of vintage IBM keyboard parts, which I will likely trim further in the future.
+Among my collection are some genuine (non-repro) IBM Model M/F keycaps for sale – get in touch if you need the odd replacement keycap or two.